 Other social welfare payments and COVID-19 enhanced Illness Benefit

-If your income is a mixture of both earnings from employment and a social welfare payment and you are medically required to self-isolate or you are diagnosed with COVID-19, you will continue to get your social welfare payment.
+If your income is a mixture of both earnings from employment and a social welfare payment and you are required to self-isolate or you are diagnosed with COVID-19, you continue to get your social welfare payment.

-This top up payment of will not affect any other social welfare payments that you may be getting from the DEASP.
+This top up payment will not affect any other social welfare payments that you may be getting from the DEASP.

 Rate of COVID-19 enhanced Illness Benefit